feelgoodAI/ollama-engine/README.md

 Run and manage Ollama models from Raycast.

-This extension peeks into your local Ollama Library renders out an action for each model you have downloaded.
+This extension peeks into your local Ollama Library and renders out an action for each model you have downloaded.

 ## Install Ollama
 [Installation Directions](https://github.com/jmorganca/ollama)